kumo/kumo.github.io/_posts/2006-11-23-an-assert-difference-that-works-with-arrays.md

 end
 {% endhighlight %}

-That didn’t work and it was noted on that website that the code didn’t work properly with arrays so I have modified the assert_difference method to check if the objects respond to the method (e.g. size) and act accordingly:
+That didn't work and it was noted on that website that the code didn't work properly with arrays so I have modified the assert_difference method to check if the objects respond to the method (e.g. size) and act accordingly:

 {% highlight ruby %}
 def assert_difference(objects, method = nil, difference = 1)